Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 For this tutorial, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
 To create the project, we'll copy the [Azure.Template.LLC](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template-LLC) project for .NET.

-The `Azure.Template.LLC` project is a great place to get started with Azure SDK .NET library development in general, as it shows a number of common patterns we use for tests, samples, documentation, generating API listings, and an example of a generated library already in place.
+The `Azure.Template.LLC` project is a great place to get started with Azure SDK .NET library development in general, as it contains a number of common patterns we use for tests, samples, documentation, generating API listings.
+It also has an example of a generated library for demonstrating LLC APIs.

-**Learn more**: see other patterns `Azure.Template.LLC` illustrates in the [Azure.Template.LLC README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/README.md).
+**Learn more**: see other features listed in the [Azure.Template.LLC README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/README.md).

 ### Create the project